 FREQUENTLY ASKED QUESTIONS

 1. Who can become a member of the Website?
 Any member of a DR K-12 project can join the site.
 Principal Investigators are automatically registered and do not need to create a new account.
-All other project staff (Co-PIs, evaluators, RAs, Educators, etc.) may become a member of the site by clicking “Create a new account” on the homepage, and filling in the appropriate fields.
+All other project staff (Co-PIs, evaluators, RAs, Educators, etc.) may become a member of the site by clicking, "Login" on the homepage, “Create a new account”, and filling in the appropriate fields.

-3. What sections do you gain access to as a member?
-As a member, you are able to create or join working groups, upload resources, find contact information, manage your project(s), add and sign up for events, and more.
+3. Should I become a member of the website?
+You should only become a member of the site if you are on a DR K-12 project.
+As a member, you are able to manage your project(s), add and sign up for events, and more.

 4. How do I add a member to my project?
 People can only be added to projects if they are a member of the site (this is for security purposes).
 See our first FAQ for more information on how to become a member of the site.
 If a person is already a member of the site, simply go to your project’s page (Click “Projects” in My CADRE menu, and select the project to go to the project page), scroll to the bottom of the page to the Project Members section and click “add members.”
 Type their name in the right box, click the blue arrow until the name is in the left box and click “Add users.”
 See help text if you are still confused.

 1. How do you know what keywords are associated with your project?
-After logging in, click “projects” in the My CADRE menu and then click on the title of your project to go to your project’s page.
-The keywords are located in the light blue box at the top of the project page.
-We encourage all PIs to update their keywords (see the help text on “Editing your project page”).
+After logging in, go to your project page(s).
+The keywords are listed at the top of the page under the title.
+We encourage all PIs to update their keywords (click the edit tab to edit your project information).

 3. Why should I join a project?
 Joining a project shows that you are working on that project, it ensures that your project affiliations are accurate and it allows you to contribute to or edit that project’s profile.

 4. What does it mean to be a project administrator?
 As project administrator, you are the owner and administrator of the project.
 You can assign member titles (project roles), add members manually and remove members through the Manage Group Membership.
-You can also approve someone becoming a member to the site.
-For ex., if you have an undergraduate student working on your project and you would like them to become a member of the CADRE website, you can approve their membership.
+You can also approve someone becoming a member to your project.
+In addition you can edit your project page information, including keywords.
 Note: A project can have multiple administrators.